 Custom Telescopes

-This guide explains how to create telescope configurations for your own optical systems.
+This guide explains how to create telescope and camera configurations for your own optical systems.

 telescope: